gcolmnt/spacewar/README.md

 Spacewar is an exciting shoot 'em up game created for the Three.js Journey Challenge 008.
 Take control of a small spaceship, navigate through a sea of enemies, and aim to survive as long as possible to achieve your highest score.

 ## Gameplay
+- **Lives:** You start with 3 lives.
+Each time you are hit by an enemy, you lose a life.
+If you run out of lives, the game is over.
 - **Scoring:** Score points by hitting enemies; each kill adds 100 points to your score.
+- **Survival**: Be cautious, as enemies can get past your spaceship.
+However, each enemy passing by will return, adding one more enemy to the next wave.
 - **Power-ups:** Upon defeating an enemy, there is a small chance they will drop a power-up.
 Grab these power-ups to increase your shot speed and enhance your chances of survival.
+- **Enemy Waves**: As time passes, enemy waves become more challenging.
+Be prepared for increased enemy firepower.

 ## Challenge
 Think you've got what it takes?
 Can you make it past the impressive 20,000 points milestone?
 Test your skills and see how far you can go!